neo-project/docs/en-us/sc/getting-started-java.md

 ![powershell enviornment variabled updated correctly](/assets/powershell_enviornment_variabled_updated_correctly.png)

 NOTE.
 Windows 7 SP1 users might encounter an error "Unhandled Exception: System.DllNotFoundException: Unable to load DLL 'api-ms-win-core-console-l2-1-0.dll': The specified module could not be found".
 The required 'api-ms-win-core-console-l2-1-0.dll' file is only found in Windows 8 or later versions.
 This error can be resolved by obtaining a copy of 'api-ms-win-core-console-l2-1-0.dll' and putting it in the directory C:\Windows\System32.
+This dll can potentially be found in a number of places throughout one's system(search your computer and copy/past it into \System32), but alternatively can be found online.

 ## Create project